SWIFT

 • Releasing file handles

-• Closing network sockets
+• Closing database connections or network sockets

 • Unlocking mutexes or semaphores